Sulfur dioxide properties

 Sulfur dioxide (SO2) is a colorless gas with a pungent fragrance that may cause breathing system and eyes irritation starting at 1 ppm!
 Even if it is corrosive and harmful, this gas is above all toxic.
 It has been classified as R23 (toxic by inhalation) and R34 (causes burns).
 Lastly, sulfur dioxide is very reactive with many solvents (alcohol, toluene), and particularly with water to produce sulfuric acid (H2SO4).
 SO2 is also responsible for acid rain.

-Sulfur dioxide effects on health (SO2)
+Sulfur dioxide health effects (SO2)